 Kaufman County Fresh Water Supply District No. 5.
 Kaufman County Fresh Water Supply District No. 5 ("KCFWSD No. 5") was created and organized by the 269 Kaufman Partners, Ltd. with the consent of the City pursuant to an Order of the Texas Commission on Environmental Quality, as a fresh water supply district under the terms and provisions of the Texas Constitution.
 KCFWSD No. 5 was formed to provide an alternate mechanism to finance the improvements expected to be financed with the Bonds; however, no such financing has occurred and KCFWSD No. 5 has not issued debt to finance any improvements.
 Because such improvements will be financed with the Bonds, none of CADG Kaufman 146, LLC, 269 Kaufman Partners, Ltd., or the Developer intends to use KCFWSD No. 5 as a reimbursement vehicle for construction of such projects.
-Pursuant to the Development Agreement, CADG Kaufman 146, LLC has agreed that KCFWSD No. 5 will be dissolved following (i) the closing of the first bond issue for the District or the execution of a reimbursement agreement relating to the Authorized Improvements, the approval of final documents relating to the TIRZ, delivery of an acknowledgement from KCFWSD No. 5 and (ii) the annexation of the District into the City limits.
+Pursuant to the Development Agreement, CADG Kaufman 146, LLC has agreed that KCFWSD No. 5 will be dissolved following (i) the closing of the first bond issue for the District or the execution of a reimbursement agreement relating to the Authorized Improvements, the approval of final documents relating to the TIRZ, delivery of an acknowledgement from KCFWSD No. 5 stating that KCFWSD No. 5 has no debt or obligations that the City will assume via annexation of KCFWSD No. 5 and (ii) the annexation of the District into the City limits.
 KCFWSD No. 5 is controlled by an independent board of directors that is not controlled by the City and no assurance can be given regarding the dissolution of KCFWSD No. 5 or the timeline associated therewith.